BACK ROADS LITERARY REVIEW

 Mary has experience in writing and publishing several healthcare related articles and books.
 She has been a participant in the Marion County Writer’s Workshop for over 10 years where she has critiqued poems, short stories, and novels.
 Her experience also includes contributing to and editing a group project novel set in Marion County Iowa.

-Mary has written numerous short stories and is currently working on a cozy mystery novel set in England.
+Mary has written numerous short stories and is currently working on a cozy mystery.

 Picture